DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 A consultation is not a fixed commodity, so what you pay reflects overheads, location, opening hours and, increasingly, who owns the business.
-Large corporate groups tend to price above single-site independents, and consolidation across the sector has pushed averages up.
-Rural and city practices differ, and some fold diagnostics into the consult while others itemise everything.
-The real prices below give you a market reference, so you can tell whether your practice sits at the sensible end or the expensive one.
+Large corporate groups tend to price above single-site independents, and consolidation across the sector has pushed averages up: the Competition and Markets Authority found corporate-owned practices charging 18.3 percent more on average than independents, and it recorded a 63 percent rise in vet prices between 2016 and 2023.
+Rural and city practices differ too, and staffing costs, rent and equipment all feed into the bill in ways that are not visible on a price list.
+Some practices fold diagnostics and out-of-hours cover into the consultation fee, while others itemise everything separately, which makes two quotes that look similar on paper end up very different once the treatment starts.
+The real prices on this page give you a market reference, so you can tell whether your practice sits at the sensible end or the expensive one.

 How to pay less